meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 }
 ```

-If you intend to call Azure functions via a Landing Zone configuration then you need to grant the replicator principal also permissions to the role you have created for the Azure secured function call, described [here](#secure-azure-function-setup).
+If you intend to call Azure functions via a Landing Zone configuration, then you need to grant the replicator principal also permissions to the role you have created for the [Azure secured function call](#secure-azure-function-setup).

 #### Azure Function Access Setup

 In order to make an Azure Function only accessible via the replicators Service Principal follow these steps:

-1. Create a system assigned identity for your function.
+1. Create a system assigned identity for your function (this is only required if you need the function to have permissions for Azure based resources like starting VMs, connecting Log Workspaces etc).

     ![System assigned identity](assets/azure_function/system-assigned-identity.png)